 1. When does 22651 CVC allow police to tow and impound vehicles?

-22651 CVC allows for nine main circumstances where police may tow and impound vehicles:
+22651 CVC allows for nine main circumstances where police may initiate the towing and removal of vehicles:

 - Parking in handicapped spots without proper plates or tags.
 Disabled parking is very limited.
 Simply ticketing the car does not create more space for disabled drivers.
 So traffic officers often elect to tow these cars.